andydunstall/piko/docs/manage/configure.md

 - `auth.token_rsa_public_key`: Add RSA public key
 - `auth.token_ecdsa_public_key`: Add ECDSA public key

-If no keys secret or public keys are given, Pico will allow unauthenticated endpoint connections.
+If no keys secret or public keys are given, Piko will allow unauthenticated endpoint connections.

-Pico will verify the `exp` (expiry) and `iat` (issued at) claims if given, and drop the connection to the upstream endpoint once its token expires.
+Piko will verify the `exp` (expiry) and `iat` (issued at) claims if given, and drop the connection to the upstream endpoint once its token expires.

-By default Pico will not verify the `aud` (audience) or `iss` (issuer) claims, though you can enable these checks with `auth.token_audience` and `auth.token_issuer` respectively.
+By default Piko will not verify the `aud` (audience) or `iss` (issuer) claims, though you can enable these checks with `auth.token_audience` and `auth.token_issuer` respectively.

-You may also include Pico specific fields in your JWT.
-Pico supports the `pico.endpoints` claim which contains an array of endpoint IDs the token is permitted to register.
-Such as if the JWT includes claim `"pico": {"endpoints": ["endpoint-123"]}`, it will be permitted to register endpoint ID `endpoint-123` but not `endpoint-xyz`.
+You may also include Piko specific fields in your JWT.
+Piko supports the `piko.endpoints` claim which contains an array of endpoint IDs the token is permitted to register.
+Such as if the JWT includes claim `"piko": {"endpoints": ["endpoint-123"]}`, it will be permitted to register endpoint ID `endpoint-123` but not `endpoint-xyz`.

-Note Pico does (yet) not authenticate proxy requests as proxy clients will typically be deployed to the same network as the Pcio server.
-Your upstream services may then authenticate incoming requests if needed after they've been forwarded by Pico.
+Note Piko does (yet) not authenticate proxy requests as proxy clients will typically be deployed to the same network as the Pcio server.
+Your upstream services may then authenticate incoming requests if needed after they've been forwarded by Piko.

 ## Agent

-The Pico agent is run using `pico agent`.
+The Piko agent is run using `piko agent`.
 It has the following configuration:
 ```
-# The endpoints to register with the Pico server.
+# The endpoints to register with the Piko server.
 #
 # Each endpoint has an ID and forwarding address.
 The agent will register the
-# endpoint with the Pico server then receive incoming requests for that endpoint
+# endpoint with the Piko server then receive incoming requests for that endpoint
 # and forward them to the configured address.
 #
 # '--endpoints' is a comma separated list of endpoints with format: